-It is mandatory that cut resistant clothing with fabric that satisfies a minimum cut resistant level 3 of ISO 13997:1999 be worn by participants in all boats without reinforced cockpits.
+It is mandatory that cut resistant clothing of fabric that satisfies a minimum cut resistant Level C by EN 388:2016 or minimum cut resistant Level A3 by ANSI/ISEA 105-16, or of a minimum cut resistance of 10 N using the test process specified in EN ISO 13997:1999 be worn by all participants in all boats without reinforced cockpits.

 All limbs of drivers in both reinforced and non-reinforced cockpits must be covered.
 A one-piece overall suit must be worn in reinforced cockpits.